 The role of the Inspector-General of Taxation is to improve the administration of the tax laws for the benefit of all taxpayers.
 This is to be achieved by reviewing both the systems established by the Tax Office to administer the tax laws and the systems established by tax laws in relation to administrative matters.
 The Inspector-General’s two outputs derive from the statutory functions.
-These outputs involve the identification of systemic issues for inclusion in the work program and the provision of independent advice to government on the administration of the tax laws.
-The scope of the work program is determined by the Inspector-General.
-However, the Inspector-General of Taxation Act 2003 also provides that the Minister may direct that a matter be included on the work program, and that the Inspector-General considers requests to conduct reviews from:
+These outputs involve the identification of systemic issues for inclusion in the work programme and the provision of independent advice to government on the administration of the tax laws.
+The scope of the work programme is determined by the Inspector-General.
+However, the Inspector-General of Taxation Act 2003 also provides that the Minister may direct that a matter be included on the work programme, and that the Inspector-General considers requests to conduct reviews from:

 - the Minister (separate from the direction provision);

 - a resolution of either House, or both Houses, of the Parliament; or

 - a resolution of a committee of either House, or both Houses, of the Parliament.